nickwohnhas/shopping_list/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application will allow you to build a virtual fridge and then utilize the Spoontacular API to retrieve potential recipes based on what you have in your fridge.
+Additionally, it will provide you with items that you still need to purchase so that you can make a shopping list.

-* Ruby version
+* Ruby version 2.6.5

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* This app uses the Postgres DB